lnxjedi/gopherbot/cfg/term/README.md

 general: Here's some information about my running environment:
-The hostname for the server I'm running on is: bot.example.org My install directory is: /home/username/go/src/github.com/lnxjedi/gopherbot My local configuration directory is: cfg/term/
+The hostname for the server I'm running on is: bot.example.org My install directory is: /home/username/go/src/github.com/lnxjedi/gopherbot My configuration directory is: cfg/term/
 My software version is: Gopherbot v1.0.1-snapshot, commit: (manual build) My alias is: ;
 The administrators for this robot are: alice